GZomeMain/CryoTask/readme.md

 * **❄️ Suspend (Freeze) Apps:** Completely pause an application's processes.
 This drops its CPU usage to **0%**, stopping battery drain and heat generation while keeping the app open.
 * **🧹 Smart RAM Trimming:** Uses native Windows APIs to force applications to release unused memory (Working Set) back to the OS.
+* **⚡ Presets:** Create and save custom presets with multiple apps and actions (Suspend, Trim, or both).
+Apply them with one click for instant resource management.
 * **🕐 Scheduling:** Set up **Periodic Trim** to automatically clean an application's memory every few minutes, ensuring low RAM usage without manual intervention.
 * **🧠 Group Awareness:** Automatically detects multi-process applications (like **Google Chrome, Discord, VS Code**) and manages the entire group at once.
 * **⭐ Pinning:** Pin your most frequently used processes to the top of the list for instant access.